legacy83/gaboo-piwik/README.md

-# Gaboo Types
+# Gaboo Piwik

-Collection of custom post types (CPTs) that can be reused with Gaboo & WordPress.
+Piwik Web Analytics, the leading open-source analytics platform that give us more than just powerful analytics.